 - My Type A self likes the slices to be very uniform, and

-- I find it to be easier and safer than using a I have no desire to cut my finger off.
+- I find it to be easier and safer than using a knife but I have no desire to cut my finger off.

 Arrange the slices on a wire rack set on a large baking sheet.
 Bake in a preheated 350°F oven for 15-25 minutes or until potatoes are tender but not cooked all the way through.
 You can rotate the pan and flip them over halfway through if you want.
 Or not.